-Beginning experience in the ministry of the Lutheran deaconess.
-Minimum of 40 hours of supervised practicum in a congregation or agency.
-Attendance required at scheduled seminars to review students' reports and discuss ministry issues.
-Pass/Fail.
-Deaconess students complete four semesters of field experience.
-Transportation required.
+Beginning experience in the vocation of the Lutheran deaconess.
+Minimum 50 hours of supervised practicum in a congregation or institution.
+Attendance required at scheduled seminars including peer review and discussion of ministry issues.
+Deaconess students complete four semesters of THY-4631, usually 2 semesters each in an institution and in a congregation.
+The student is responsible for transportation to the site.
+Prerequisites: application to the Deaconess program; 2 THY courses.
+This course replaces THY-4630 Deaconess Field Experience.
 Fee required.
-Prerequisite: Application to the Deaconess Program and three theology courses.